 - Contingency Funds: Provide funding for events, projects, or activities that (a) could not be anticipated and applied for in the normally scheduled funding application process; (b) occur outside the regular funding round timelines, i.e. during academic breaks from December to January and May to August; or (c) are not covered under other categories.

 For applications, deadlines, and complete details, please visit the Graduate Assembly’s website.

-If you are conducting a fundraiser on campus, you must be certified to collect donations.
-You become certified by completing the Fundraising Certification Quiz.
-If you are collecting cash donations or entrance fees, please be sure to familiarize yourself with our Cash Handling Guidelines.
+If you are conducting a fundraiser on campus, please be sure to familiarize yourself with our Cash Handling Guidelines.

-If a donor is requesting proof of nonprofit status or a Tax ID number in exchange for their donation, please fill out the Request for Use of the Non-Profit Tax ID Number Form Request in the CalLink Finance Training.
+If a donor is requesting proof of nonprofit status or a Tax ID number in exchange for their donation, please follow the directions for the Non-Profit Tax ID Number Form Request in the CalLink Finance Training.
 Please note that only currently ASUC Sponsored Registered Student Organizations may request to use the ASUC Tax ID number.

-RSOs who wish to do larger fundraising campaigns and want to be able to accept online payments can sign up for an account with Give to Cal.
-To do this, you must make an appointment and discuss it with your LEAD Center Advisor.
+RSOs who wish to do larger fundraising campaigns and want to be able to accept online payments can sign up for an account with Give to Berkeley.
+To do this, please reach out to Jeff Woods in the LEAD Center.

 Student Opportunity Fund (SOF): Student Opportunity Funds are granted to provide support for events and activities, both co-curricular and academic, that are planned by and for Cal Students.